 Discover Texas History is a hands-on curriculum that helps 4th-9th grade students discover Texas history, geography, and government…one adventure after another!
 It’s created exactly the way we do history at home: perfect for all ages and whole families, it’s flexible, and includes real books, videos, hands-on experiences, and field trip ideas.

 I searched the Scope and Sequence and reviewed all the sample pages and found that it is exactly what I wanted to create (and so much more!).
 All Texas students should come away from a study of our state’s history with an appreciate for its uniqueness, its culture, and the memory of how it was founded.
 I believe this program is the only homeschool curriculum that does all of that.

 This post contains affiliate links.
 My website is my job, and helps to support our family.
 If you decide to purchase Discover Texas, please click on one of the affiliate links in this post.
 Thank you!

 Discover Texas curriculum

 - As a complete digital download (always up-to-date) for $129

 - As a monthly digital download for $16/month

 For our family, the complete download is the best option, so we can pick and choose to use certain volumes as we need them.
 There are so many links to great websites, videos, and books, plus great ideas for hands-on learning, like food, crafts, and field trips.
 Check out the “ABOUT” page for a short intro video.
 The best part?
 Once you purchase this, you can use it over and over, because it’s all digital!
 No need to purchase another textbook or workbook for each student!

 We are integrating Discover Texas with Mystery of History volumes III and IV.
+Texas history is a small part of American history, which is a small part of world history.
+I prefer to teach them all on the timeline together, as they happened.
+I hope you’ll join me in this approach!
 You can click here to follow along.

 When should I teach Texas history in my homeschool?